jnozzi/cocoadev.com/markdown/InterceptMouseEnteredEventForStdUIObject.md

-How do I get a standard UI object like General/NSButton to respond to "mouse entered" events in a custom manner?
+How do I get a standard UI object like NSButton to respond to "mouse entered" events in a custom manner?

-(I know that in direct General/NSView subclasses you override the mouseEntered: method from General/NSResponder.)
+(I know that in direct NSView subclasses you override the mouseEntered: method from NSResponder.)

-*General/NSButton will work the same way because it is a subclass of General/NSView.*
+*NSButton will work the same way because it is a subclass of NSView.*

 ----